 - Number of marketing payments made to doctors per 1,000 residents of a county

 - Number of physicians receiving opioid marketing payments per 1,000 residents of a county

 $40 Million in Payments Made to Doctors Prescribing Opioids

 The researchers used marketing information from the year prior to the opioid overdose period, August 2014 to December 2105, to gauge the impact of that marketing.
 From August 2014 through December 2015, the drug companies made 434,754 opioid marketing payments to doctors that totaled nearly $40 million.

 The study found that as pharmaceutical companies’ marketing efforts increased in a county, so did the number of people killed by opioid overdoses in that county.
 The most significant factor aligning with opioid deaths was the number of times doctor received opioid marketing.

 But across the board, opioid deaths increased when marketing dollars per county population rose; when the number of marketing payments to physicians increased; and when more doctors received opioid marketing.

 In terms of rising opioid prescription rates in each county, the factor that had the most influence was the number of doctor opioid marketing payments made per county resident.
 Opioid prescription rates also rose when marketing dollars per county capita went up and when the number of physicians receiving opioid marketing resources increased.

 The study’s author notes that, overall, they found that one out of every 12 doctors in the United States received opioid marketing dollars from drug companies.
 But family physicians were targeted at a much higher rate.
-One out of five general practitioners was marketed to.
+One out of five general practitioners were marketed to.